 Diets Almost Never Work Long Term

 Food is a great distraction and so are diets.
 They’re something for us to sink our emotions into so that we don’t have to face what we’re actually feeling.
-Maybe your passion for dance has been waning or you’re not feeling supported in your current dance environment.
+Maybe your passion for dance has been waning, or you’re not feeling supported in your current dance environment.
 What can you do to address those things now?

-But still – no diets.
-Here’s a better approach: work one on one with someone or go through a program that’s going to guide you in figuring out the food that really works for your body.
-You’ll add in some new foods and work at limiting others.
+Here’s a better approach: work one-on-one with someone or go through a program that will guide you in figuring out the food that really works for your body.
+You’ll focus on adding more food that supports your dancing and finding balance with indulgences.

-If you’re dancing professionally and your job is being threatened because of where you are physically, I’d urge you to ask yourself how you feel about your body before jumping to extremes.
+If you’re dancing professionally, and your job is being threatened because of where you are physically, I’d urge you to ask yourself how you feel about your body before jumping to extremes.
 If you feel good, maybe the answer is looking for other jobs.
 Easy solution?
 No. Healthy solution?
 Yes.